 The first thing to say before we go any further is please don’t add us to your email lists without our permission.
 Our inboxes are crowded enough as it is!

-We receive hundreds of content submissions every month, and that’ll soon be each week, so if your submission email annoys us, doesn’t stand out or just requires a lot more work for us, we will more often than not just move on to the next one that’s easy and quicker to deal with.
+We receive hundreds of content submissions every month, and that’ll soon be each week, so if your submission email annoys us, doesn’t stand out or just requires a lot more work for us, we will more often than not just move on to the next one that’s easier and quicker to deal with.
 Our intention is to cover as much as possible, especially where indie artists are concerned, but it’s simply impossible to cover everything, let alone keep up with every single submission.
 (If you want to join the team to help us cover more, please see here).
 Most of the time if we don’t cover your submission and/or get back to you, it’s simply because we either completely missed your email or it just didn’t stand out to us to make us click on it/want to do anything with it.

 The first couple of tips are very simple straightforward ones.
 If a site tells you how to submit music to them, follow the instructions exactly.
 If you just tweet us/comment with a link to your music, we won’t check it out, purely out of principle.
 The same goes for if you just email us with a link to your music, it will just be skipped over out of principle.

 If you don’t take the time over submitting your art to our website, why should we take the time to promote it?!
 If you value your art, we will do our best to value it too.